Dollar Collapse Scenarios and How to Protect Yourself

 The authors of "The Coming Collapse of the Dollar" suggest, like many others, that you hoard gold and other hard assets.
 Their recommendation to buy gold, precious metals, and shares in gold mining companies is narrow and flies in the face of modern portfolio theory.
 The authors also concede that one of them, James Turk, could profit from a gold boom since he publishes the "Freemarket Gold and Money Report."

-If the dollar were to absolutely collapse, as they predict, it would wreak devastation upon the world's economy in ways that are unimaginable.
+If the dollar were to utterly collapse, as they predict, it would wreak devastation upon the world's economy in ways that are unimaginable.
 Owning gold might be the best way to go, or it might not.
-That's why a well-diversified portfolio, a constant attention to key economic indicators, is a better way to protect your personal finances than putting all your eggs in one basket.
-Even if it is made of gold.
+That's why a well-diversified portfolio, and constant attention to key economic indicators, is a better way to protect your finances than putting all your eggs in one basket.

 How should you protect yourself from the global economic turmoil?
 This high level of uncertainty could occur from any sudden shift in the world economy.
 The best defense is to be mobile.
-That means keeping your assets liquid, so you can shift them quickly.
+That means keeping your assets liquid so that you can shift them quickly.
 Don't tie a lot of money up in real estate, which could tie you down.
 It's also difficult to sell when the real estate market goes south.
-You could even lose money if you can't get renters.
+You could even lose money if you didn't get renters.

-Invest in yourself and in your knowledge.
+Invest in yourself and your knowledge.
 Stay on top of the global economy.
 Understand investing.
 And it's never a bad idea to keep your passport updated, just in case!
 You can be safe in a dollar collapse if you also follow five steps that protect you from an economic crisis.